The 1st Nurse Practitioner Residency program at a Community Health Center in Massachusetts

 The body of each letter should not exceed 250 words.

-Applications will be reviewed on a rolling basis.
-Early submission of applications is encouraged.
+We do not currently have any nurse practitioner clinical placements available.
 If you have questions, please contact Alyda Justiniano, Manager of Provider Relations and Credentialing at Alyda.Justiniano@FHCW.org.

 Christopher Hwang, NP-C

 Family Nurse Practitioner & Family Nurse Practitioner Residency Director

 Tel: (508) 860-7841